|Elliott Sound Products||MOSFET Relays|

 What we need to activate the MOSFET relay is a floating DC source.
 It must be electrically isolated from the amplifier's speaker output (and with high impedance) or it will either be damaged by the amp, or will damage the amp.
 For simplicity, the DC source is shown as a 9V battery (discussed further below).
 Then the DC is connected and disconnected as needed to switch the relay on and off (shown above by a switch).
 There are any number of different ways to implement the switching function, ranging from miniature relays, opto-isolators (either LED + LDR or LED + photo transistor) or by remotely turning the gate supply on and off by some means.
 The zener is used to ensure that the voltage is kept below that which may damage the gate's sensitive insulation.

-As noted above, the MOSFET voltage rating needs to be at least 20% more than the supply voltage.
 If you have ±100V supplies, the MOSFETs should be rated for at least 120V, as this provides a comfortable safety margin.
 You can add resistors in parallel with each MOSFET, which reduces the effects of stray capacitance and ensures that your safety margin is maintained.
-100k is a good place to start, but this isn't strictly necessary (especially with the relay circuit shown in Figures 7 and 8).
+100k is a good place to start, but this isn't strictly necessary (especially with the relay circuits shown further below).
 The likelihood of excessive voltage is most likely with the 'charge coupled' circuit in Figure 6.

 Note that the MOSFET switch is completely bidirectional, and although it may seem that it must introduce considerable distortion, this is actually not the case.
 When the switch is closed and the MOSFETs are biased on, the only voltage that appears across the pair is due to their on resistance (RDS (on)).
 With suitable devices, this resistance is very low and reasonably linear.
 Linearity is not as good when the 'switch' is off, but that's of little consequence.
 Bear in mind that any series resistance reduces damping factor, so if you happen to think that very high values are essential, you may be disinclined to add a circuit that adds resistance.

-Note that while it would be very convenient (and easy) to use a battery as shown in Figure 2, that would be a really bad idea.
-Even though the MOSFET gates require minimal current, the battery will eventually discharge to the point where a significant voltage will appear across the MOSFETs because they are not switched on hard enough, and this will cause severe overheating and gross distortion.
-As an example, the circuit shown above has a distortion of 0.013% with 28V AC applied (a 100W/ 8 ohm amp at full power).
+Note that while it would be very convenient (and easy) to use a battery as shown above, that would be a really bad idea.
+Even though the MOSFET gates require minimal current, the battery will eventually discharge (via the resistor, which cannot be omitted) to the point where a significant voltage will appear across the MOSFETs because they are not switched on hard enough, and this will cause severe overheating and gross distortion.
+As an example, the circuit shown above has a distortion of 0.013% with 28V RMS applied (a 100W/ 8 ohm amp at full power).

 Should the MOSFET gate bias voltage be reduced to 5V, the maximum output is dramatically reduced, and distortion becomes excessive at any level above around 50-60W.
 In addition, the MOSFETs will overheat badly, because normally they only need a very modest heatsink (if any at all).
 Once there is a significant voltage across them and they are passing current, they will dissipate power.